12th August 2026

 The downstairs bar at Kirkstall Bridge Inn

-© Copyright Leeds-List 2024
+© Copyright Leeds-List 2026

 Is there a better place to sup a pint than beside the River Aire?
 The Kirkstall Bridge Inn is part of the reliably excellent Kirkstall Brewery family, and makes the most of its waterside location, especially during the summer.
-If the weather is less pleasant, worry not, because inside you’ve got a cracking, cosy old-school pub.
+If the weather is less pleasant, worry not, because inside you’ve got a perfectly cosy old-school pub.

+Where?
 Kirkstall Bridge Inn, 12 Bridge Road, Leeds, West Yorkshire, LS5 3BW.

 The Beck & Call